NREL/resstock/docs/source/workflow_inputs.rst

   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          See ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems for more information.
   .. [#] ChargeDefectRatio is defined as (InstalledCharge - DesignCharge) / DesignCharge; a value of zero means no refrigerant charge defect.
-         A non-zero charge defect should typically only be applied for systems that are pre-charged on site.
+         A non-zero charge defect should typically only be applied for systems that are charged on site, not for systems that have pre-charged line sets.
          See ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems for more information.

 Room Air Conditioner